How to Develop Baby’s Gut Health and Strong Immunity

 - Breast milk should continue to be offered while babies transition to solid foods

-- Probiotic foods, such as yogurt and kefir, can be incorporated into baby’s diet
+- Probiotic foods can be incorporated into baby’s diet

 - Amara offers 100% organic baby food blends designed to be mixed with breast milk for a healthier gut and stronger immunity